margaretmf/margaretmf.github.io/keycreativewriting.md

 You smile like a ray of light. <br>
 Your face lights up the whole room and brightens someone's day. <br>
 Your face makes someone feel at ease and cheers someone's heart. <br>
-So, smile like you mean it. <br>
+Smile like you mean it. <br>
 Let the glow shine. <br>
-Your is yours to share, and it is yours to wear. <br>
+Your smile is yours to share, and it is yours to wear. <br>

 <br>